Lightstreamer/Lightstreamer-kafka-connector/README.md

 - **encryption.truststore.path** (Optional)

-  The path of the truststore file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector`).
+  The path of the trust store file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector`).

   Example: